gpenverne/pyppettheater/README.md

 - I type "something" in field "#query"
 - I click on "#item"
 - The element "#element" should have "some content" as content
+- The element "#element" should not exists
+- The element "#element" should exists
+-
 If you need or want other sentences, open an issue :)

 ## Known limitations